Azure/reliable-web-app-pattern-dotnet/README.md

 ![architecture diagram](./assets/images/reliable-web-app-dotnet.svg)

-This diagram describes the prod deployment which is described in the [prod-deployment.md](./prod-deployment.md) file.
-The following steps below are for a [dev deployment](./assets/images/) which is a simplified version.
+This diagram describes the production deployment which is described in the [prod-deployment.md](./prod-deployment.md) file.
+The steps below deploy the simplified [development version](./assets/images/reliable-web-app-dotnet-dev.svg) of the application infrastructure.

 ## Workflow